 Use dig to find the official authoritative name servers for LTH.
 We are interested to investigate if these servers support recursive queries.
-Describe how we can do that.
+Describe a test scenario for determining if those name servers support recursive queries.
 Perform the test using dig.